ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

     "peer_roles": ["sender", ["sender", "receiver"]],
     "peer_identifiers": [ ID1, ID2 ] }
 ~~~~~~~~~~~
-{: #fig-key-distr-join-2 title="Example of First Exchange for Group Joining" artwork-align="center"}
+{: #fig-key-distr-join-2 title="Example of First Join Request-Response for Group Joining" artwork-align="center"}

 If not previously established, the Client and the KDC MUST first establish a pairwise secure communication channel (REQ24).
 This can be achieved, for instance, by using a transport profile of ACE.
-The Joining exchange MUST occur over that secure channel.
+The join exchange MUST occur over that secure channel.
 The Client and the KDC MAY use that same secure channel to protect further pairwise communications that must be secured.

 The secure communication protocol is REQUIRED to establish the secure channel between Client and KDC by using the proof-of-possession key bound to the access token.
 As a result, the proof-of-possession to bind the access token to the Client is performed by using the proof-of-possession key bound to the access token for establishing secure communication between the Client and the KDC.